NextCenturyCorporation/nucleus-data-server/README.md

 ## Apache 2 Open Source License

-Neon is made available by [Next Century](http://www.nextcentury.com) under the [Apache 2 Open Source License](http://www.apache.org/licenses/LICENSE-2.0.txt).
+NUCLEUS is made available by [Next Century](http://www.nextcentury.com) under the [Apache 2 Open Source License](http://www.apache.org/licenses/LICENSE-2.0.txt).
 You may freely download, use, and modify, in whole or in part, the source code or release packages.
 Any restrictions or attribution requirements are spelled out in the license file.
-Neon attribution information can be found in the [LICENSE](./LICENSE) file.
+NUCLEUS attribution information can be found in the [LICENSE](./LICENSE) file.
 For more information about the Apache license, please visit the [The Apache Software Foundation’s License FAQ](http://www.apache.org/foundation/license-faq.html).

 ## Contact Us